-Exciting opportunities in missions involvement area available to every student, regardless of his or her academic major or future career plans.
+Exciting opportunities in missions involvement are available to every student, regardless of his or her academic major or future career plans.
 Short-term mission teams (L.I.G.H.T.
-Teams) and field practicum experiences allow students to put their classroom training to work in "real world" environments and among people groups and population segments from every region of the world, including North America.
+Teams) and field practicum experiences allow students to put their classroom training to work in "real world" environments among people groups and population segments from every region of the world, including North America.

-Of particular excitement is the soon-to-be completed Craft-Hemphill Missions, Evangelism, and Christian Worldview Center.
-Among other functions, this center will enable us to promote missions, provide missiological resources, prepare missionaries, and produce Great Commission Christians who will have a global impact on the advancement of the gospel of Jesus Christ in the 21stcentury.
+Of particular excitement is the Craft/Hemphill Center for Missions, Evangelism, and Christian Worldview.
+Among other functions, this center enables us to promote missions, provide missiological resources, prepare missionaries, and produce Great Commission Christians who have a global impact on the advancement of the gospel of Jesus Christ in the 21stcentury.